Qlik-Partner-Tools/qmi-scenarios/qmi-qseok-minikube/README.md

 For more reference please follow this link: https://hub.docker.com/r/qlik/simple-oidc-provider/

-The following table outlines users that have been created and can be used to access the QSEoK hub.
+The following table outlines users that can be used to access the QSEoK hub.

 | User | Password | Groups |
 |------|----------|--------|